 About our Regent’s Canal and Little Venice Music Walk

 From white-stuccoed Victorian terraces, Regency villas and gorgeous gardens, to one of London’s most thriving houseboat communities, this Little Venice Canal Walk is a true gem of peace and tranquillity.
-Starting in the beautiful Regent Park we will walk along the canal to Little Venice with a stop at Primrose Hill, where you can enjoy one of London’s best skyline views.
+Starting in the beautiful Regent’s Park we will enjoy a dynamic walk along the canal to Little Venice to the rhythm of the many renowned artists connected to the area.
+During the tour we will be stopping at Primrose Hill, where you can enjoy one of London’s best skyline views.

 FROM HISTORY TO NATURE